CaoAssignments/cse8b-wi20-pa7-starter/writeup.md

 After rounding up, Rating for this line = 2.8
 (We are dividing by 3 since this review contains 3 words in total)

 Based on these individual values, this line gets an average review of 2.7 which will be written in the `ratings.txt` file.
 Make sure to use floating point division instead of integer division since the decimal points will be truncated in the latter.
 Also, once you get the final rating for a particular review, round it to just one decimal place (do not simply truncate).
-For example, in this above example, the floating point division would give 2.7777777, but you need to round this upto one decimal place into your `ratings.txt` file which is 2.8 without any rounding off.
+For example, in this above example, the floating point division would give 2.7777777, but you need to round this upto one decimal place into your `ratings.txt` file which will be 2.8 after rounding off.
 Also, if the final rating you get is 2 then make sure your value is 2.0 in the output file.

 Another example: “finding nemo great”
 finding: 1